Latest revision: Cabinet Order No. 127 of March 31, 2017

 (iv)the facts found through investigation and the conclusion derived therefrom (except when the period designated pursuant to the provisions of paragraph (1) of Article 8 of the Act has expired);

-(v)when, in addition to imposing anti-dumping duty pursuant to the provisions of paragraph (1) of Article 8 of the Act, it has been decided to impose anti-dumping duty pursuant to the provisions of paragraph (2) of that Article, the goods covered by that decision and the reason therefor;
+(v)when it has been decided to impose anti-dumping duty pursuant to the provisions of paragraph (2) of that Article in addition to imposing anti-dumping duty pursuant to the provisions of paragraph (1) of Article 8 of the Act, the goods subject to this decision and the reason therefor;

 (vi)any other relevant matters.

-(2)When it has been decided, as a result of the investigation, not to impose anti-dumping duty prescribed in paragraph (1) of Article 8 of the Act or not to alter (including alteration of the period designated pursuant to the provision of that paragraph) or abolish anti-dumping duty imposed pursuant to the provisions of that paragraph, the Minister of Finance shall promptly notify in writing the directly interested persons of that fact and the matters as set forth in the following, and shall also give in the official gazette a public notice thereof:
+(2)When, as a result of the investigation, it has been decided not to impose anti-dumping duty prescribed in paragraph (1) of Article 8 of the Act or not to alter (including alteration of the period designated pursuant to the provision of that paragraph) or abolish anti-dumping duty imposed pursuant to the provisions of that paragraph, the Minister of Finance shall promptly notify the directly interested persons in writing of this decision and the matters set forth in the following, and shall also give in the official gazette a public notice thereof:

 (i)the descriptions, brands, types and characteristics of the goods subject to the investigation;